matteomattei/node-imap/README.md

 Description
 ===========

+An up-to-date version of [node-imap](https://github.com/mscdex/node-imap) used and maintained by [Qboxmail](https://www.qboxmail.com).

-node-imap is an IMAP client module for [node.js](http://nodejs.org/).
+The original project is an IMAP client module for [node.js](http://nodejs.org/).

 This module does not perform any magic such as auto-decoding of messages/attachments or parsing of email addresses (node-imap leaves all mail header values as-is).